 Humayun’s Tomb is one of the most beautiful places in Delhi.
 42.5 meter high inspired by Persian architecture with a bit of Indian architecture.
 Surrounded by lush green char bagh garden from four sides and has the same design for all four sides.
 Nowadays it is one of the most visiting monuments by foreign as well as Indian tourists.

-Qutub Minar: Tallest Minaret of world which has been made by bricks only.
-Qutub Minar is part of Qutub complex which is a world heritage site in Mehrauli.
-Made by red sand stone and marble.
-Height of Qutub minar is 73 meters and diameter is 14.3 meter.
-Construction was started by Qutub-ud-Din Aibak but he was not able to complete later Iltutmish completed the Minar with five storeys than top floor was rebuild by Firoz Shah Tuglaq which still remains.
+Qutub Minar: Tallest Minaret of the world which has been made by bricks only.
+Qutub Minar is part of the Qutub complex which is a world heritage site in Mehrauli.
+Made by red sandstone and marble.
+The height of Qutub Minar is 73 meters and the diameter is 14.3 meters.
+Construction was started by Qutub-ud-Din Aibak but he was not able to complete later Iltutmish completed the Minar with five stories than the top floor was rebuilt by Firoz Shah Tuglaq which still remains.